Unknownplanet40/OJT-Coordinator/README.md

 # On The Job Training (OJT) Coordinator System
 ## Description
-This is a web application that will be used by the OJT Coordinator of the Cavite State University - Imus Campus (CvSU) to manage the On The Job Training (OJT) applications of the students and the departments that are offering OJT slots.
-The application will also be used to monitor the progress of the students during their OJT.
+This is a web application that will help the OJT Coordinator to manage the OJT Applications, Evaluation Forms, Trainee Documents, and Events and Announcements.
+This application will also help the Trainee to upload their documents, view their application status, and view their evaluation results.

 ## Installation
 1. Download the project as a zip file.